Is Belgium safe for solo female travellers?

 Solo travel experience

-I had an amazing time in Brussels and did not encounter any safety issues, despite reading some negative experiences from others.
-I even wandered around at night taking photos.
-Gent is absolutely stunning and it captured a special place in my heart.
-As for Bruges, it is undeniably beautiful, although it can be quite touristy which is not usually my preference, but still worth a visit.
+I had an amazing time in Brussels and did not encounter any safety issues, even though I had read about the negative experiences of others.
+I even walked around at night taking pictures.
+Ghent is absolutely stunning and has won a special place in my heart.
+As for Bruges, it is undoubtedly beautiful, although it can be quite touristy, which usually isn't my preference, but it's still worth a visit.

 Posted: April 30, 2023